 Emily has vended at numerous shows including comic cons, occult expos, knitting events, and witchcraft conventions across the country.
 They have previously lended their organizational and marketing expertise to the board of the Kentucky Sheep and Fiber Festival where they served as the Education Chair.
 It is her goal to use her extensive knowledge of shows and festivals to help provide a smooth experience to all vendors, both before and after the Fiber Witch Festival.

-Emily shares their Louisville, KY home with their spouse and a lively menagerie, including one dog, three cats, one rabbit, and six chickens.
+Emily shares their Louisville, KY home with their spouse and a lively menagerie, including one dog and three cats,.
 Her love for kitties, cupcakes, all things witchy, all things cute, and yarn shines through her work.

 When she's not knitting, sewing, gardening, or wrangling cats, Rochelle volunteers as Co-Director of Art and Activities with Camp Discovery AAD (a camp for kids with chronic and debilitating skin disorders), an organization she's volunteered with every summer for nearly 20 years.
 Born with a rare skin disorder herself (Autosomal Recessive Congenital Ichthyosis), Ro is an advocate for rare diseases, mental health, and the empowerment of art and craft.
 Through her art and design work she hopes to inspire everyone to 'Craft Real Magic'.